bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 ---

 ### Time series graphs for `Tg` and `average daily air temperature`
 Predicted groundwater temperature in grey, observed air temperature in blue.
+Need to add observend air and water temps to `dtMetricsFiltered`

 ```js
 deParamsTempTimeSeries(